mariolambrette/AnimalTrackR/README.md

 detection models to aid large scale behavioural analyses of single animals in confined spaces.

-*The package is still in development and many features are not yet available.*
+*The package is still in development so some features may not work correctly.
+Please report any bugs via email (<ml673@exeter.ac.uk>) or by submitting an issue*

 ## Installation